YerevaNN/yerevann.github.io/_drafts/2017-08-23-reproducing-r-net-in-keras.md

     return e / s
 ```

 ``m`` is used for numerical stability.
-We [multiply](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/helpers.py#L15) ``e`` by the mask to properly support masking.
+To support masking we [multiply](https://github.com/YerevaNN/R-NET-in-Keras/blob/master/layers/helpers.py#L15) ``e`` by the mask.
 We also clip ``s`` by a very small number, because in theory it is possible that all positive values of ``e`` are outside the mask.

-Note that these details are not present in the technical report.
+Note that details like this are not described in the technical report.
 Probably these are considered as commonly known tricks.
 But sometimes the details of the masking process can have critical effects on the results (we know this from the work on [medical time series](https://arxiv.org/abs/1703.07771)).

 #### Slice layer